Pylons/pyramid/docs/narr/templates.rst

 ``foo`` and ``bar`` available as top-level names for replacement or comparison purposes.

-Every views must return a :term:`response` object (except for views which use a :term:`renderer`, which we'll see shortly).
+Every view must return a :term:`response` object (except for views which use a :term:`renderer`, which we'll see shortly).
 The :func:`repoze.bfg.chameleon_zpt.render_template_to_response` function is a shortcut function that actually returns a response object, but not all template APIs know about responses.
-When you use an template API that is "response-ignorant" you can also easily render a template to a string, and construct your own response object as necessary with the string as the body.
+When you use a template API that is "response-ignorant" you can also easily render a template to a string, and construct your own response object as necessary with the string as the body.